dp-os/vue-class-setup/README.md

 ```

 ## PassOnTo
-This `callback` will be called back after the `Test class` instantiation is completed, and the decorated function will be passed in`, and the TS can check whether the type is correct
+This `callback` will be called back after the `Test class` instantiation is completed, and the decorated function will be passed in, and the TS can check whether the type is correct
 ```ts
 class Test {
     @PassOnTo(myFunc)